 Global Content Strategy, Watson Internet of Things

-I joined the global team to bring Design Thinking and Agile marketing experience to help build out the content strategy.
-Establishing a strong web presence to boost SEO ranking was an initial priority with the site swiftly topping IBM's external blog sites for visitors.
+I joined the global team to bring Enterprise Design Thinking and Agile marketing experience to help build out the content strategy.
+Establishing a strong web presence to boost SEO ranking was an initial priority.
+The site swiftly topped IBM's external blog sites for visitors and organic reach.

 From: March, 2016

 To: August, 2018

 Marketing Innovation Group Leader

 At the start of 2015, I joined IBM's Global Marketing Team to launch the Marketing Innovation Group in IBM's London Studio where I've built IBM and agency teams using Agile methods and Design Thinking to address the Company's biggest challenges.

 Launch coverage ranged from The Economist to Design Week; Marketing Magazine and Brand Republic created videos of the event.